gabd-students/seal_alissa/README.md

 -------

 ### youtube video (https://www.youtube.com/watch?v=dbSg6R4Nc6c)
 **NEW** mom video is what I chose as my favorite video.
-Even though I have a seven year old I am starting completley over.
+Even though I have a seven year old I am starting completely over.
 I am already completley **overwhelmed** in *BI485* at the moment, but plan to do my best.

 -------